 Overview

-On March 7, 2018, Georgina Council voted to build a replacement Civic Centre on the same campus property, replacing the current building that was built in 1958, that has reached its life expectancy.
+On March 7, 2018, Georgina Council voted to build a replacement Civic Centre on the same campus property, replacing the current building that was built in 1958 and has reached its life expectancy.

 A building condition assessment in 2016 and again in 2022, identified many areas where improvements are required on the current building in order to comply with the Accessibility for Ontarians with Disabilities Act (AODA).
 The assessment also identifies many deficiencies in the areas of health, safety and operational risks.
 Routine air quality tests determined there was a presence of ‘mouldy odours’ in sections of the building which prompted the closure of two separate areas to allow for remediation work to occur.